petersons579/rabbit_laravel_and_socketio/README.md

 ### Projeto Laravel (Producer)

-No projeto do laravel as configurações se restrgem a apenas a instalação da lib do Rabbit, para isso acesse a pasta **producer** e rode os seguintes comandos:
+No projeto do laravel as configurações se restrigem a apenas a instalação da lib do Rabbit, para isso acesse a pasta **producer** e rode os seguintes comandos:

 ```sh
 cd producer